bring/developer-site/content/api/tracking/index.md

 important:
   - type: warn
+    title: Rate limiting our unauthenticated users - 20.03.2023
+    message: |
+      Starting 20 March 2023, the Tracking API will start rate limiting our unauthenticated users.
+This will happen gradually for the next two months.
+      Ending with Tracking API only being available for authenticated users, to read more about this look at the authentication section
+  - type: warn
     title: Deprecating v1 version of Tracking API - 01.08.2022
     message: |
      Starting 1 August 2022, Tracking API version v1 will be deprecated and the requests will be automatically forwarded to the latest version, v2.